"We travel not to escape life, but for life not to escape us." - anonymous

 • <video>

-• The ancient capital of Luang Prabang Province in northern Laos, lies in a valley at the confluence of the Mekong and Nam Khan rivers.
-Inhabited for thousands of years, it was the royal capital of the country until 1975.
-It’s known for its many Buddhist temples, including the gilded Wat Xieng Thong, dating to the 16th century, and Wat Mai, once the residence of the head of Laotian Buddhism.
+• Luang Prabang, the old capital of northern Laos, sits where the Mekong and Nam Khan rivers meet.
+People have lived here for thousands of years, and it was the royal capital until 1975.
+The city is famous for many Buddhist temples, like the golden Wat Xieng Thong from the 16th century and Wat Mai, which used to be home to the head of Laotian Buddhism.

 • If you are in Luang Prabang in during September or October then make sure you come to the Bun Awk Phansa Festival.
 This takes place on the Nam Kahn River and you can enjoy vibrant boat races on the water.